Stuck in a Small Town? Give Entrepreneurship a Go!

 Lawn Mowing and Landscaping

-Teens can also approach local businesses to find out about doing lawn care on a larger scale instead of only focusing on residential lawns.
+Teens can also approach local businesses to find out about doing lawn care on a larger scale instead of focusing only on residences.

 A Final Thought